 It can be easy to forget, but people can see you on the video call.
 They can see if you’re looking off-screen or down at your phone.
 It’s impolite, and it makes people feel like you aren’t paying attention.
 Try to show that you’re engaged by looking at the computer screen or camera during the virtual meeting.

-This is true of in-person meetings too, but virtual meetings are especially prone to snafus when people try to interrupt or talk over someone else.
+This is true of in-person meetings too, but conference calls are especially prone to snafus when people try to interrupt or talk over someone else.
 So while you may have an excellent point to make, please be patient and wait until the person is done talking to do so.

 Virtual meetings with more than two people make it difficult to know who’s addressing whom.
-When you look into the camera during video calls, everyone feels as though you’re making eye contact with them.
+When you look into the camera during online meetings, everyone feels as though you’re making eye contact with them.
 So you need to address the person by name before you ask the question.

 If you’re on an audio-only call, this is especially imperative.
 No one can see your face or gestures, so you need to make it clear that you are asking a particular question to a specific person.

-Even on video calls, it’s tougher to pick up on facial expressions and body language that you’d pick up on in person.
+Even in online meetings, it’s tougher to pick up on facial expressions and body language that you’d pick up on in person.
 Because of this, place extra emphasis on everything: Smile more broadly, speak up, and if you’re using hand gestures, do so emphatically.
 This will help people see the signals that you’re interested in what’s being talked about.
 If you’re too subtle, participants may think you’re not very engaged in the call.

 Don’t worry about this too much, though.
 If body language isn’t your strong point, you don’t have to do anything that feels unnatural or awkward to you.
-Some people do best with written communication, and if that’s you, then be sure to send follow-up emails to the meeting participants to best express yourself.
+Some people do best with written communication, and if that’s you, then be sure to send follow-up emails to the meeting participants or use the chat box to best express yourself.

-During virtual meetings, you don’t want to pose a broad group question such as, “What does everyone think of the new project management software we’re using?”
+During conference calls, you don’t want to pose a broad group question such as, “What does everyone think of the new project management software we’re using?”
 Because the question is addressed to everyone, multiple people are going to chime in at once, and you’re not going to hear anything well.

 In virtual meetings conducted from home, it might be only a matter of minutes before someone’s kid comes home from school or their partner needs to use the room for their video meeting.
 Be considerate about being in people’s personal space, and be sure to end the meeting at the agreed-upon time.